History

 How we’re organized

-of Trifork.
-Our services include building solutions for e.g. financial institutions, healthcare providers, public administration, or leading industrial manufacturers.
-Our solutions are primarily done on a time and material basis or as fixed price deliveries in cases where Trifork is responsible for the whole implementation of a solution.
+Our services are primarily delivered on a time and material basis or at a fixed price in cases where Trifork is responsible for the whole implementation of a solution.
 Most often, Trifork engages in long-term strategic partnerships with major customers.
+Service activities are being increasingly focused on the implementation, integration, and customization of Trifork products.

 Acquisitions

-Trifork has made many acquisitions over the years and acquisitions form an integral part of our growth strategy.
+Trifork has made many acquisitions over the years, and acquisitions form an integral part of our growth strategy.
 We prefer to keep founders leading their company following the acquisition.
 We buy a majority stake initially, but founders retain significant ownership, and then we acquire non-controlling interests (NCIs) over time to ensure that founders are incentivized to perform well both operationally and financially over multiple years.
-Hence, the acquisition of NCIs are also an integral part of our M&A strategy.
-Acquiring NCIs increases EPS of the Group.
+Hence, the acquisition of NCIs is also an integral part of our M&A strategy.
+Acquiring NCIs increases the earnings per share of the Group.

 The Trifork Labs segment

-Trifork Labs leads Trifork Group’s venture-financed R&D activities.
-We have been active in founding, co-founding, and investing in innovative software companies for more than 20 years, and currently hold stakes in 24 active companies.
+Trifork Labs leads Trifork Group’s strategic investment activities.
+We have been active in founding, co-founding, and investing in innovative software companies for more than 20 years, and currently hold minority stakes in 23 active companies.

 These companies gain access to our network, management sparring, technology sparring, and the possibility to collaborate commercially with the business units in the Trifork segment.

 Trifork Labs has participated in founding or making early investments in several successful companies including Humio, TradeShift, and Chainalysis.
-Our investment performance is in the top 5% of European venture capital investors (2017-24).
+Our investment performance is in the top 5% of European venture capital investors over the past nine years.
+Labs has contributed around EURm 10 annually to the Group EBT since 2016, hence being a significant driver of shareholder value.

 Our strength lies in our experience, partnership with growth investors, and business network.
 Our model of co-founding with entrepreneurs and partners is unique and a solid test of idea quality and commitment.